-Complete the online application.
+If you would like to experience a wider variety of courses, you are welcome to attend both three-week sessions, and will receive a multiple session discount.
 This program does not require a portfolio for admission.
-This program enrolls on a first-come, first-served basis, so early application is advised.
+It enrolls on a first-come, first-served basis, so your early application is advised.

-Advanced students are invited to apply for the three-week Intermediate Advanced Drawing and Painting summer program (a portfolio is required).
+Advanced students are invited to apply for the three-week Advanced Drawing and Painting summer program (a portfolio is required).